runwayml/learn/docs/README.md

 ### Support

 If you encounter any problems or issues with the installation, please check out the [Support Center](https://support.runwayml.com/).
-You can also send us an email to support@runwayml.com.